Life cycle Assessment (LCA)

 Lifecycle Assessment (LCA) to reduce environmental impact

-CO2 equivalent emissions over the life cycle of ICE vehicles
+CO2 emissions over the life cycle of ICE vehicles

 Global Top Selling Model's Lifecycle Improvements

 Nissan introduced its new e-POWER powertrain in 2016, marking another significant milestone in the electrification strategy with life cycle emission improvements.
-Compared to their gasoline-powered counterpart models, Note e-POWER, Kicks e-POWER, X-Trail e-POWER and Serena e-POWER emit 18-23% less life cycle CO2.
+Compared to their gasoline-powered counterpart models, Note e-POWER, Kicks e-POWER, X-Trail e-POWER and Serena e-POWER emit approximately 20% less life cycle CO2.

 Note e-Power which is launched in November 2020, improved simultaneously life cycle emissions and power efficiency by the second generation e-POWER.
-X-Trail e-POWER launched in July 2022 achieved all of powerful driving, quietness, feeling safe on every road condition and pleasant ride comfort, without environmental negative impact by second generation e-POWER, VC-Turbo engine and the "e-4ORCE", an electric-drive four-wheel-control system.
-Serena e-POWER, launched in April 2023, reduced not only running but also production CO2 emission thanks to combination with second generation e-Power with newly developed exclusive engine and "green steel" on several body structure parts which eliminates CO2 emissions from the manufacturing process.
+X-Trail e-POWER launched in July 2022 achieved all of powerful driving, quietness, feeling safe on every road condition and pleasant ride comfort, without environmental negative impact by second generation e-POWER, VC-Turbo engine and the e-4ORCE, an electric-drive four-wheel-control system.
+Serena e-POWER, launched in April 2023, reduced not only running but also production CO2 emission thanks to combination with second generation e-Power with newly developed exclusive engine and low-CO₂ blast furnace steel on several body structure parts which eliminates CO2 emissions from the manufacturing process.

 Electrified e-POWER vehicles use a system which is supported by a gasoline engine as a power generation source.
 Since the engine only operates under certain fixed conditions, it is possible to achieve lower exhaust emissions and better fuel efficiency for driving.
 Also e-POWER achieve to save environmental impact on production slightly high level that of conventional vehicles because of less battery capacity compared with 100% electric vehicle.
 We promote further CO2 equivalent emission reduction with additional vehicle weight reduction and optimization of running energy efficiency with e-Power system.